walmartlabs/lumbar/docs/pages/plugins.md

 generated, just prior to resources being combined.
 May alter the `context.resources` field to change the resource list.

-This could be used, for example, to append JSONP callbacks to a file for example.
+This could be used, for example, to append JSONP callbacks to a file.

 ### API: fileName(context, next, complete)